A list may be quarantined upon import or after a marketing email send if any of the following conditions are met:

-A list will be quarantined if it directly contributes to a high hard bounce rate (15% or higher) on emails you've sent through HubSpot.
+- The list directly contributes to a high hard bounce rate (15% or higher) on multiple emails sent through HubSpot.
 For reference, a hard bounce rate of 1% is typically considered normal in the email industry.

 What should I do next?